Slavko Ćuruvija: Relations with regime

 According to Predrag Popović's book Oni ne praštaju (written from the author's subsequent interviews with Ćuruvija), Ćuruvija was shouting: "What the hell do you think you're doing.
 If you continue down this crazy path, you can be sure you'll all be hanging off lamp posts in Terazije".
 Visibly flustered, Mira reportedly responded: "How can you say that Slavko, after all we've allowed you".
 Slavko's later comment was also published in the book: "Evidently she thought she'd done me a great favour by allowing me to live a normal life and publish newspapers all those years".
 The meeting, their last ever, ended with Ćuruvija saying: "Say hello to your husband for me."
-To which [a] visibly shook up Mira responded: "I will not do that, but I will tell him everything you said."
+To which [a] visibly shaken up Mira responded: "I will not do that, but I will tell him everything you said."
 People who happened to be in the building said Mira Marković was crying after the meeting.

 In April 2006 article on B92 TV commemorating 7 years since the unsolved murder of Ćuruvija, his wife Branka Prpa recounted few more details of the Ćuruvija-Marković exchange: "He was shouting 'What are you doing this for?
 You're going to cause a widespread war!'
 Mira then told him 'Oh, so you want them to bomb us.'
 He responded 'Well, maybe they should bomb you, it's the only way for us to finally get you out of power!".